-- Wildcard After – a number of characters to start the autocomplete;
+- Wildcard After – the number of characters to start the autocomplete suggestions;

-- Spell Correction After – a number of symbols to apply spell correction;
+- Spell Correction After – the number of symbols to apply spell correction;

-- Max Number of Search Results – a maximum number of displayed items.
+- Max Number of Search Results – the maximum number of displayed items.

-Now, it is possible to configure query settings for product attributes.
+Next, it is possible to enable special characters and configure query settings for product attributes.

 Another configuration section is called Search Pro.
-It is divided into the following parts: General, Search Attributes, Recent Searches, Popular Searches, Categories, CMS Pages, Products, Landing Pages, and Custom Layout.
+It is divided into the following parts: General, Search Attributes, Recent Searches, Popular Searches, Categories, CMS Pages, Products, Landing Pages, Brands, Blog, Custom Layout, and Elastic Search.